-Aleron: Can you tell us about your upcoming partnership with Facebook on Instant Articles.
+Can you tell us about your partnership with Facebook on Instant Articles?

-Roberta: As mentioned above, when we realized the digital Giving Magazine had the opportunity to expand our reach from ‘millions in 44 countries’ to ‘billions everywhere’ we pivoted.
+Roberta: As mentioned above, when we realised the digital Giving Magazine had the opportunity to expand our reach from ‘millions in 44 countries’ to ‘billions everywhere’ we pivoted.

 Facebook had developed the new “Instant Articles” which distributes a publisher’s branded stories instantly in its mobile newsfeed.
 No more waiting time while a news site loads.
 Just tap when you see the lightening bolt image in the upper right hand corner of an Instant Article and ‘ta da’, it’s there.
 Facebook’s extensive testing proved that its 1.6 billion+ mobile users spend considerable time with Instant Articles, time that could easily be spent with Giving Magazine stories, and this was just what we dreamed, and now we could make that happen.